dfamonteiro/blog/blog/content/posts/perfect-handover.md

         }
 ```

-2. Wait until either the notification of our `ReceiveOrder` is triggered, or the timeout is triggered.
+2. Wait until either the notification task of our `ReceiveOrder` is triggered, or the timeout is triggered.

 ```csharp
         // We're creating this combinedCts so that we can terminate the sleepTask